SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 :::

 [Gems](docs/concepts/gems.md) are operations you can add to your Pipeline to perform actions on your data.
 The **Gem Builder** allows you to create custom UI experiences that will generate optimized code wherever it's used.
-You can add your own custom sources, targets and transformations and roll it out to your entire team.
-You can even build a custom Data Quality library, or auditing library.
+You can add your own custom sources, targets, and transformations and roll them out to your entire team.
+You can even build a custom Data Quality library, or an auditing library.

 <div class="video-container">
 <iframe src="https://www.youtube.com/embed/K23pOatAeVE" title="YouTube video player" frameborder="0"